Holme Pierrepont National Watersports Centre

 Holme Pierrepont Country Park, home of The National Water Sports Centre is located in the hamlet of Holme Pierrepont near Nottingham, England and on the River Trent.
-It is used for many different types of sports and has recently received significant investment which has enabled a major refurbishment of existing facilities as well as introduction of new facilities.
+It is used for many different sports and has received investment which has enabled a major refurbishment of existing facilities as well as introduction of new facilities.

-Run by Serco on behalf of Nottinghamshire County Council, it was previously one of five National Sports Centres, and is a unique sporting venue set in the centre of the country.
+Run by Serco on behalf of Nottinghamshire County Council, it was previously one of five National Sports Centres.

 History

 The centre was constructed during 1970 and 1971 on a former gravel works and required the excavation of one and a half million cubic yards of material.
 The centre opened in 1971 and won second prize in the 1972 Times/RICS Conservation Awards and was consequently chosen to host the first National Rowing Championships in 1972.

 Until 2009 the centre was operated on behalf of Sport England however control was returned to Nottinghamshire County Council due to priority changes around the 2012 Summer Olympics.
 In 2013 a new management team from Serco Leisure was put in place, on a 21 year contract with an obligation to maintain and upgrade the site's facilities.